-How many of your high performers are a flight risk (likely to leave the business)?
+How many of your high performers are a flight risk?

 By how much do you need to increase your hiring plans next year to grow in line with your business projections?
 How many potential successors have you identified for key roles?